 What is the difference between a Run For A Reason official charity and a contributing charity?

 Official Run For A Reason charities are organizations that have participated with the charity program for at least one year and demonstrated the capability of recruiting at least 20 runners, 10 volunteers and a fundraising a minimum of $10,000.
 These organizations pay a participation fee in order to be featured on our website as the preferred and promoted nonprofit partners with the DICK’S Sporting Goods Pittsburgh Marathon.
 Runners fundraising for an official charity will receive a refund on their registration (less processing fees) if they reach their fundraising minimum.

 Contributing charities are traditionally new or first-time participants of the charity program, and are recognized for their fundraising efforts and are a crucial part of the giving community.
 There is no cost involved.
-Race entries are not included and entries must be purchased separately from creating a fundraising page and will not receive a refund for reaching a fundraising minimum.
+Runners interested in running for a contributing charity will not be able to link their registration to a fundraising page and will not receive a refund for reaching a fundraising minimum.